KirkAlton-Class7/kirk-cloudfront-distribution/README.md

 # S3 Static Website Hosting with CloudFront (ClickOps)

-## Purpose
+## Goal

-This runbook documents the steps to deploy a static website using **Amazon S3** as the origin and **CloudFront** as the CDN, configured through the AWS Console (ClickOps).
-The S3 bucket remains private, and CloudFront handles public access and HTTPS.
+Deploy a static website using a private S3 buckent as the origin, with **CloudFront** as the CDN.

 ---